American Crossroads: 2010 elections

 American Crossroads raised $28 million in the 2010 election cycle.

 2012 elections

 In the 2012 election campaign, American Crossroads spent about $105 million in independent expenditures, and Crossroads GPS spent $70.8 million, in part to promote what it called its New Majority Agenda.
 OpenSecrets found that American Crossroads spent money for or against 20 federal candidates in 14 election contests, with 3 of its preferred candidates winning, while Crossroads GPS spent money for or against 27 federal candidates in 24 elections, with 7 of its preferred candidates winning.
-When results were counted on 6 November 2012, Karl Rove appeared on Fox News Channel and disputed the network's decision to predict that Barack Obama would defeat Mitt Romney in Ohio and be re-elected in the presidential election.
-Barack Obama was re-elected and won in Ohio.
-American Crossroads and Crossroads GPS spent over $100 million to oppose Obama and support Romney.
+American Crossroads and Crossroads GPS spent over $100 million to oppose presidential candidate Barack Obama and support his opponent Mitt Romney.